Pool and Home Insurance: How Much Your Rates Increase & Requirements

 Adjust Your Coverage Strategically

-• Consider an umbrella policy — For just $200–$300 per year, you can get $1 million in additional liability protection beyond your standard policy — an excellent investment for pool owners
+• Consider an umbrella policy – For roughly $200 to $400 per year in 2026, you can get $1 million in additional liability protection, which is an excellent investment for pool owners.
+Learn more in our umbrella insurance for homeowners guide

 • Shop multiple quotes – Not all insurers price pool risk the same way.
 Comparing providers is one of the single most effective ways to control your costs